netsells/vue-tech-test/README.md

 ## Goal

 We would like you to develop a simple Vue app using a mocked API.
 The goal is to generate a blog using the data received from the API, which allows the user to click through to view each individual article, as well as viewing a preview of all the articles.
+We'd also like you to add search functionality as well, so that we can see live binding with the API calls.

 ## Requirements